MIT-LCP/physionet-build/deploy/README.md

 `sudo cp /physionet/physionet-build/deploy/emperor.uwsgi.service /etc/systemd/system/`

+## Initial Site Content

+There is initial data for the site (licenses, tags, etc) in `site-data.json` fixture files in the fixtures directories of certain apps.
+Load them before deploying the site for the first time with:

+`python manage.py loaddata site-data`.

 ## Setting up the cron for the scheduled tasks

 Scheduled tasks have been added, it uses the system cron executing the tasks twice a day. (this can be changed if needed.)